TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 ###  The Candid Startup

 My average position gets pulled down by the surprising number of queries for "candid" that return a result for my blog a long way down.
 Every other combination of keywords has an above the fold result.
-I hit the jackpot with "the candid startup", the top 10 results all being links to the blog, my [GitHub organization](https://github.com/TheCandidStartup), my [LinkedIn profile](https://uk.linkedin.com/in/tim-wiegand-uk) or [twitter](https://twitter.com/ThCandidStartup/status/1708772703266595324).
+I hit the jackpot with "the candid startup", the top 10 results all being links to the blog, my [GitHub organization](https://github.com/TheCandidStartup), my [LinkedIn profile](https://uk.linkedin.com/in/tim-wiegand-uk) or [Twitter](https://twitter.com/ThCandidStartup/status/1708772703266595324) (currently known as X).

 # LinkedIn